Breadboarding, shaping, slicing, and steelthreading solutions with AI agents

 Previously, I was considering to build a “chat with documents app” that connects to MS teams so that an agent can talk to the app for retrieving documents.
 If I had gone the MVP approach, I would have first built an app, and then built the integration with the MS teams agent.
 If I were to “steel thread” this, I would first build the end-to-end integration in the least possible way, which also includes the “chat with documents” aspect being available through MS teams, only then would it be truly end to end.

-Similarly, for this approach, I could have gone the vertical slice approach to test out the integration across the systems, but in this case, since the implementation of Ontolo didn’t quite require heavy integration work, I skipped steelthreading, but this should definitely be done on a case by case basis, depending on the type of project taken up.
+Similarly, for this approach, I could have gone the vertical slice approach to test out the integration across the systems, but in this case, since the implementation of Ontolo didn’t quite require heavy integration work, I skipped steelthreading.
+This should definitely be done on a case by case basis, depending on the type of project taken up.
+My rough rule is: if the risk is mostly around feature behavior, slice vertically; if the risk is mostly around systems integration, steel thread first.

 Subscribe to get future posts via email (or grab the RSS feed).
 2-3 ideas every month across design and tech